google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     ffmpeg -i glocken.mov glocken.mp4

+Note: To create this article, I used ffmpeg version 3.2.2-tessus.

 Creating a webm file is a bit more complicated. ffmpeg has no trouble converting a mov file to a webm file that will play in Chrome and Firefox.
 For whatever reason, the file created using ffmpeg's defaults doesn't quite conform to the